m-kru/hbs/user-manual/architecture.typ

 Anything can be a generator, as generators are just regular Tcl procedures.
 This means that generators can be target procedures (tracked by dependency system) or core internal Tcl procedures (not tracked by the dependnecy system).

-The below snippet presents an example of calling an external code generator tracked by the dependnecy system.
+The bellow snippet presents an example of calling an external code generator tracked by the dependnecy system:
-In actual usage, the call to the shell `echo` command would be replaced with a call to the proper code generator program.
-Calls to the `hbs::AddFile}` are commented out because no EDA tool was set.
 ```tcl
 namespace eval core {
   proc top {} {